PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `effect-column`: The name of the effect column.

 `value-transformation`: This parameter determines how to use the values in the proteomics file.
 Possible values are listed below.
+When there is only one value column and no transformation is desired, users can select either 'max' or one of the means, as they have no effect on a single value.

 	arithmetic-mean: The arithmetic mean value of the given values is used for significance detection of a single change.
 There should only be one group of values (marked with value-column), the values have to be distributed around zero, and a threshold value should be provided for significance detection, using the threshold-for-data-significance.